xyrise/gid/README.md

 ### Running

-After a proper configuration file has been made, Git commands in can be run with the `gid` executable.
+After a proper configuration file has been made, Git commands can be run with the `gid` executable.

 ```console
 gid add .
 gid commit -S
 ```

-Using `gid` instead of `git` will preserve all local/global Git settings with the exception of the settings specified in the `gid` configuration file.
+Using `gid` instead of `git` will inherit all local/global Git settings with the exception of the settings specified in the `gid` configuration file.
 These `gid` configuration settings will overwrite Git configuration on a per-call basis, instead of permanently modifying the local/global Git configuration.